 This is understandable; there's a lot going on spring—the lawn, the garden, outdoor projects, etc.—and overseeding can be a time-consuming task.
 Also, if you're in the habit of applying a crabgrass prevention herbicide, you can forget about spring seeding.
 Most pre-emergent herbicides inhibit all seed germination for up to 12 weeks.
-That puts you right into the middle of summer.
+That puts you right in the middle of summer.
 Finally, it's best to overseed right after aerating the lawn, and the best time to do this is fall.

 Why Overseed?
 My Lawn Looks Fine

 A lawn that is never overseeded tends to grow old.
 If it is consistently mowed, it doesn’t even have the opportunity to go to seed to propagate itself.
 The lawn will have to rely on rhizomes, stolons and tillering for growth.
 Eventually, an old lawn will have trouble maintaining vigorous growth, competing with weeds and dealing with other lawn stresses.
 Also, new varieties of grass species are entering the market every year so it is beneficial to integrate grass that may be resistant to drought, disease or insect damage into a lawn with older varieties without these features.

 How Do I Overseed My Lawn?

 For cool-season turf, start the overseeding process by thoroughly aerating the lawn.
 Apply the new seed with a fertilizer spreader, following the product's recommended coverage rate.
 It's ideal when the seeds fall into the aeration holes because there they won't dry out as quickly and will germinate faster.